 I don’t know what to say.
-This Griselda is much different from the Great Griselda who tried to swindle me.
+This Griselda is very different from the Great Griselda who tried to swindle me.
 She seems almost stately is the only word that comes to mind.

 I take a step.
 I don’t know why I’m hesitating.
 I shake myself and reach for my purse.
 A deal’s a deal.
 Griselda holds up a hand.

 “Please,” she says, refusing to take my money.
 “Mother Maybe is waiting.”
 She holds the tent flap open for me and follows me in.
 “She’s here,” Griselda calls out.